annabush092/SyncedIn-frontend/README.md

 TODO:

-done - end of day Wednesday: create db, models, associations, start seeding done - end of day Friday: seed db with:
-    ~10 instruments + relevant families,
-    ~3 genres,
-    ~5 users,
-    DETAILED associations so I have enough to test with and don't have to add anything extra to be able to work on front-end start controllers/routes done (Fri)- end of day Saturday: finish API, test with Postman
-  Get Redux structure set up in front-end done (Fri)- end of day Sunday:
-  UserProfile (detailed show pages),
-  UserList and UserCard (basic info to display in list) no formatting yet done (Saturday) - end of day Sunday: filters for User list done (Mon) - stretch goals for end of day Monday: done - allow users to follow other users done - basic login (no auth) and sign-up forms done (Mon) - catch validation errors when following someone you already follow. done (Mon) - make entire website update when you change something in the backend (Profile is not updated when currentUser makes a change like following/unfollowing)

-Tuesday:
+Priority:
+  fix routing for Profile
+  done - follow/unfollow button should never show up on currentUser's card add state and props to wireframe thingy add posts and tags

+Not priority:
+  some done - formatting
-  fix formatting bug of NavBar- why is the color not changing when we change route? formatting of index and profile allow users to edit their profile - think of a good way to approach this done - update readme info (backend especially) add posts and tags
+  allow users to edit their profile - think of a good way to approach this NewUserForm

 /*